MinishLab/model2vec/model2vec/train/README.md

 Aside from [distillation](../../README.md#distillation), `model2vec` also supports training simple classifiers on top of static models, using [pytorch](https://pytorch.org/), [lightning](https://lightning.ai/) and [scikit-learn](https://scikit-learn.org/stable/index.html).

+We support both single and multi-label classification, which work seamlessly based on the labels you provide.

 # Installation

 To train, make sure you install the training extra: